 The Lamp (School Paper)

-Club open to all Central students interested in women's rights locally, nationally, and internationally.
-Third Wave will work with local and international organizations to volunteer and spread awareness about concerns relating to gender equality.
-Additionally, the club engages in discussion of current events and topics relating to gender studies.
-Meetings are held every Monday during unit lunch or block 5 in room 610.
+Club open to all Central students interested in topics related to gender equality.
+Third Wave will work with local and international organizations to spread awareness about how gender impacts various aspects of our community.
+Additionally, the club engages in a discussion of current events and topics relating to gender studies.
+Meetings are on Mondays.

 Tri-M Music Honor Society